tralinde/tralinde_EDA_group_presentation/README.md

 Overview

+Change graph titles, where it says 2011..
+Dataset is actually from 2017 and 2018.

 1. Finding the most popular creator by common channel title (which handle, what's trending) ======== Found it.
 Done Like, dislie ratio
 2. Most popular category ID